+In this article, we will take a look at how chromium works.
 The melting point of chromium is the lowest of the abundant refractory metals, but it is more than 700 degrees above that of iron.
 The density of chromium is slightly less than that of iron.
 At elevated temperatures, it acquires an adherent oxide film on the surface that tends to protect it from further oxidation to about 1700 F. Furthermore, it is available in relatively large quantities.
 For these reasons, chromium and chromium-base alloys have been studied extensively for high-temperature applications.

 Chromium metal may be obtained by a number of different processes, each yielding metal having various levels of purity.
 Only the purest chromium is considered to be ductile, and the mechanical properties of the various grades of chromium are dependent on such factors as purity, fabricating history, grain size, and surface condition.

 Chromium metal is used extensively for chromium plating.
 This may be a relatively thin decorative plate or a thicker “hard” plate for wear resistance.
-Large tonnages of chromium are used as various grades of ferro chromium for alloying additions to steels and cast iron.
-Many of the low alloy steels contain small percentages of chromium, while the “stainless” steels contain 12 per cent or more chromium.
+Large tonnages of chromium are used as various grades of ferrochromium for alloying additions to steels and cast iron.
+Many of the low alloy steels contain small percentages of chromium, while the “stainless” steels contain 12 percent or more chromium.
 In addition, chromium is an important alloying element in nickel- and cobalt-base alloys.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.